-The second year builds on the foundation of the first year, and develops all the main themes of the optometry degree.
+Year two develops all the main themes of the optometry degree.
 You will receive lectures on binocular vision, contact lenses, physiology of vision and pharmacology.
-Clinical studies and dispensing techniques will continue and during the second year you will, with close supervision, be introduced to your first patient.
+Clinical studies and dispensing techniques will continue and during this year you will, with close supervision, be introduced to your first patient.

-In your final year, you will develop your knowledge and clinical skills further.
-Modules in advanced optometric topics are introduced, and you will also carry out a project, which may be laboratory, clinical or library based.
-This will be under the close supervision of a member of academic staff.
-You will spend about eight hours per week with patients in our clinic and will attend hospital clinics.
-Lecture courses in abnormal ocular conditions, binocular vision, visual psychophysics, and paediatric optometry are designed to complete the integrated course.
+In year three modules in advanced optometric topics are introduced.
+You will carry out a staff supervised project which may be laboratory, clinical or library based.
+About eight hours per week will be spent with patients in our clinic, and in hospital clinics.
+Lecture courses include abnormal ocular conditions, binocular vision, visual psychophysics, and paediatric optometry, which are designed to complete the integrated course.